Business Visas

 Processing time for Hong Kong's employment visas

-The processing of the work visa application takes about two to three months.
-If the visa application is granted, the government will issue a permit label to the applicant, who has to affix it to their passport.
+The processing of the work visa application takes about four weeks.
+If the visa application is granted, the government will issue an e-visa, and no stamp or affixing needed for the passport anymore.
 At this point, the fees need to be paid as well.
 With the label attached to the passport, the applicant can enter and work in Hong Kong.

 Comparison of Hong Kong work visa options